parkminhyung/OptionCalc/README.md

 Fixed issues
 --
-- If you downloaded this shiny app previously, please remove app you downloaded and re-run code below.
+- If you have downloaded this shiny app before, please remove previous version of shiny app and re-run the code below
 - Fixed few packages to be installed automatically to run Shiny apps
 - Fixed some Python code